 As discussed throughout Section 7, ME recommend that the Councils carry out a range of monitoring of business land development, uptake and redevelopment.
-While most areas appear to be well served by plan enabled capacity and that this capacity appears to be well chosen within the development MCA framework, there are areas of concern.
-These include;
+While most areas appear to be well served by plan enabled capacity and that this capacity appears to be well chosen within the development MCA framework, there are areas of concern which requires Council to carry out monitoring.
+Some monitoring is already carried out under the NPS-UDC, however, these areas are additional to the price and consent monitoring covered there.